Shopify/graphql-design-tutorial/README.md

 ## Contributing
-Contributions are welcome; however, this tutorial reflects rules specific to Shopify and any meaningful changes to those will likely happen internally and not through external contributions.
+Contributions are welcome; however, this tutorial reflects rules specific to Shopify and any substantial changes to those will primarily happen internally and not through external contributions.

 ## Code of Conduct
 Anyone who wishes to contribute through code or issues, take a look at the